apache/iceberg/format/spec.md

 To ensure the accuracy of statistics, all delete entries must include row values, or the column must be omitted (this is why the column type is `required`).

-The rows in the delete file must be sorted by `file_path` then `position` to optimize filtering rows while scanning.
+The rows in the delete file must be sorted by `file_path` then `pos` to optimize filtering rows while scanning.

 *  Sorting by `file_path` allows filter pushdown by file in columnar storage formats.
-*  Sorting by `position` allows filtering rows while scanning, to avoid keeping deletes in memory.
+*  Sorting by `pos` allows filtering rows while scanning, to avoid keeping deletes in memory.

 #### Equality Delete Files